 |Sponsoring Organization:||Wolf Ridge Environmental Learning Center|

 |Finland, MN 55603|

-Stream trout, walleyes and northern pike are plentiful in the BWCA and the greater Superior National Forest.
-Knowing where the fish are comes with a thorough understanding of aquatic data that is sometimes provided by the DNR, but that other times must be collected and assessed by the angler turned citizen scientist.
+In Minnesota, stream trout, walleyes and northern pike are plentiful.
+Knowing where the fish are comes with a thorough understanding of aquatic data that is provided by the DNR, but that other times must be collected and assessed by the angler turned citizen scientist.
 Lake and stream habitat assessment will be an area of focus for this course as will ethics and the natural history of each of these species of interest.
-Students will record and assess data on a number of area lakes and streams before applying what they have learned as anglers.
-The course culminates in a 3-day, 2-night field experience on a handful of lakes in the Superior National Forest.
+Participants will record and assess data on a number of area lakes and streams before applying what they have learned as anglers.

 Can students reside on campus?
 Yes